makersacademy/airport_challenge/README.md

 plane.take_off
 airport.empty?
 ```
 This should return the value true as the plane is no longer there.
-I think this second feature test is more robust than the first because it speaks directly to the user specifications, giving the controller the ability to look and check if the plane is there.
+This second feature test is more robust than the first because it speaks directly to the user specifications, giving the controller the ability to look and check if the plane is there.
 The first test does test behaviour but does not directly address the check functionality that we want out airport to have.

 ####Results of the feature test: